The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-\stitle{Target Accuracy.} The target accuracy data quality dimension is especially relevant in the classification task, as it simulates labeling errors/noise in the data.\PaperLong{\ Scenario~1 in the first row in Figure~\ref{fig:classification-results-all-TargetAccuracy} could depict a real life situation in which the training labels were collected by crowd workers (noisy and inconsistent) and the test labels were carefully handpicked by experts (as close to the ground truth as possible).
-Therefore, the results show the connection between labeling errors in the training set and loss in real-world performance of the classifier.} For Scenario~1, there is almost a linear decline in performance for \textsf{Contraceptive} and \textsf{Credit} in response to decreasing the training dataset target accuracy\PaperLong{, as we can see in Figures~\ref{fig:classification-results-all-TargetAccuracy-1-contra} and ~\ref{fig:classification-results-all-TargetAccuracy-1-credit}}. \textsf{Telco} shows in Figure~\ref{fig:classification-results-all-TargetAccuracy-1-telco} a different behavior for the linear models, which steeply decline in performance around a target accuracy of 0.5, while the other models follow a more linear pattern.
+\stitle{Target Accuracy} The target accuracy is especially relevant in the classification task, as it simulates labeling errors/noise in the data. \PaperLong{Scenario~1 in the first row in Figure~\ref{fig:classification-results-all-TargetAccuracy} could depict a real life situation in which the training labels were collected by crowd workers~(noisy and inconsistent) and the test~labels were carefully handpicked by experts~(as close to the ground truth as possible).
+Therefore, the results show the connection between labeling errors in the training set and loss in real-world performance of the classifier.} For Scenario~1, there is almost a linear decline in performance for \textsf{Contraceptive} and \textsf{Credit} in response to decreasing the training dataset target accuracy\PaperLong{, as Figures~\ref{fig:classification-results-all-TargetAccuracy-1-contra} and~\ref{fig:classification-results-all-TargetAccuracy-1-credit} show}.
+However, the performance of the MLP variants drops relatively faster and is more erratic than that of the other algorithms.
+TN generally follows the trend of the other algorithms but is slightly more erratic considering the \textsf{Contraceptive} dataset.
+With \textsf{COVID}~(see Figure~\ref{fig:classification-results-all-TargetAccuracy-1-covid}), all algorithms show a sharp drop in performance at 50\% pollution.
+Same applies for \textsf{Telco}, which shows in Figure~\ref{fig:classification-results-all-TargetAccuracy-1-telco} a similar behavior for all algorithms, except KNN and DT, which steeply decline in performance around a target accuracy of~0.5.
+Conversely, KNN and DT follow a more linear performance pattern.

-For all the datasets and all algorithms, we found that once the target accuracy of the training data is equal to or worse than 1 divided by the number of classes, then the prediction performance is below that of the class ratio baseline classifier.
-In addition, we note that up to 20\% of training labels could be flipped without a performance' losses of no more than 10\% in $F_1$-score for most of the algorithms.
-The performance of the MLP and SVM\PaperLong{\ in Figures~\ref{fig:classification-results-all-TargetAccuracy-1-credit} and~\ref{fig:classification-results-all-TargetAccuracy-1-telco}} also showed a very high variance across the five different seeds, which indicates that they are the most sensitive to incorrectly labeled samples.
+For all the datasets and all ML algorithms, we found that once the target accuracy of the training data is equal to or worse than 1 divided by the number of classes, then the prediction performance is below that of the class ratio baseline classifier.
+In addition, we note that up to~20\% of training labels could be flipped without a performance' losses of no more than~10\pt in $F_1$-score for most of the algorithms.
+The performance of all considered MLP variants and SVM\PaperLong{in Figures~\ref{fig:classification-results-all-TargetAccuracy-1-credit} and~\ref{fig:classification-results-all-TargetAccuracy-1-telco}} also showed a very high variance across the five different seeds, which indicates that they are the most sensitive to incorrectly labeled samples.